-Although the National Lottery is yet to release details of the upcoming event, it is likely that it will once again be in the form of a special UK Millionaire Maker raffle.
+The National Lottery has confirmed that another special UK Millionaire Maker raffle will be held.
 Ordinarily, one winning Millionaire Maker code is selected on the night of each EuroMillions draw, and the player with the matching code on their ticket wins £1 million.
-In special raffles, such as the one that is expected to take place on 19th July, multiple winning codes are selected, every one of them worth a million.
+In special raffles, such as the one on 19th July, multiple winning codes are selected, every one of them worth a million.

 There’s no better time to play EuroMillions than when events like these take place, as the odds of winning the raffle improve significantly.
 In the upcoming event, for example, you immediately have a 20x better chance of winning the raffle, in addition to the chance of winning a prize in the main draw.

 The £1 million prizes aren’t shared, either, which is how the National Lottery can guarantee that there will be 20 millionaires made on the night.
 The only way the prize money won’t be awarded is if any of the winners don’t claim their prize, which, unfortunately, happens all too often.
 At the time of writing, there are eight unclaimed Millionaire Maker prizes, dating back to January 2019.
 If you do play EuroMillions, make sure to check your Millionaire Maker code as well as your main numbers.